 • develop skills needed to identify and avoid future academic misconduct.

-1. E-mail the Office of Academic Honesty to initiate enrollment after receiving your case closure letter.
+1. Email the Office of Academic Honesty to initiate enrollment within 30 days of receiving your case closure letter.

 2. Fill out the pre-program questionnaire.